SteffeyDev/react-native-popover-view/README.md

 `arrowStyle` | object           | {}                     | Passed through to `Popover`
 `popoverStyle` | object           | {}                     | Passed through to `Popover`

-Note: If you pass a value through the `StackNavigatorConfig`, and pass the same option for an individual screen, the value passed for the screen overrides.
+Note: If you pass a value through the `stackConfig`, and pass the same option for an individual screen, the value passed for the screen overrides.

 Example:
 ```jsx